Hamming distance between finite transducers: Introduction

 \section{Introduction}

-Finite-state transducers are a fundamental model for describing transformations between words.
-Studied since the early days of computer science, these machines, initially known as \emph{generalised sequential machines}~\cite{Raney1958SequentialF,Ginsburg1968}, are obtained by equipping transitions of finite-state automata with output words.
-Whereas automata recognise \emph{languages}, transducers recognise \emph{binary relations} between input and output words, called \emph{rational relations}.
-We refer to~\cite{MuschollP19,FiliotR16} and the reference therein for a comprehensive overview of this model.
+Non-deterministic finite-state transducers (NFT) are a fundamental model for describing transformations between words.
+Studied since the early days of computer science, these machines, initially known as \emph{generalized sequential machines}~\cite{Raney1958SequentialF,Ginsburg1968}, are obtained by equipping transitions of finite-state automata with output words.
+Whereas an automaton \(\Cal{A}\) recognizes a \emph{languages} \(L_{\Cal{A}}\), a transducer \(\Cal{T}\) recognizes a \emph{binary relation} \(R_{\Cal{T}}\) between input and output words, called a \emph{rational relation}.
+We refer to~\cite{MuschollP19,FiliotR16} and the references therein for a comprehensive overview of this model.
 As is standard in automata theory, classical decision problems on transducers are inherently Boolean (e.g., equivalence, or determinisability).
 To move beyond this qualitative setting towards quantitative questions, we need to determine a meaningful notion of \emph{distance between transducers}.
 A key requirement is that such a notion should correspond to algorithmically tractable decision problems to support effective analysis.
 Lifting distances from words to transducers yields a natural candidate satisfying these requirements.

 A common way of comparing two words \(u\) and \(v\) is through their \emph{edit distance} \(d(u,v)\), defined as the minimum number of elementary operations, called \emph{edits}, required to transform \(u\) into \(v\).
 Allowing different edits induce different distances.
 The most well-known, called \emph{Levenshtein distance}~\cite{Levenshtein66}, allows insertions, deletions and substitutions, and numerous variants arise by restricting operations or assigning them weights.
 In this work, we focus on the \emph{Hamming distance}~\cite{Hamming50}, where the only operation allowed is the substitution of a letter by another.
 Beyond words, edit distances have been extended to richer structures.
 The distance between two languages is typically defined as the minimal~\cite{HanKS12} or average~\cite{Mohri03} distance between pairs of words drawn from each language.
 More recently, edit distances have been lifted to rational relations~\cite{AiswaryaMS24,FiliotJMS25}.
 In this setting, the perspective shifts: rather than witnessing proximity via the existence of a close pair, uniform closeness is required among all pairs of outputs associated with the same input.
 Formally, given two relations \(R_1\) and \(R_2\), their distance is defined as \(\infty\) if their domains are distinct, and otherwise we let